The NSW Government operates a Violent Venues Scheme to regulate licensed premises with high levels of assault and other violent incidents.

 To be considered for this exemption you must propose alternative conditions that will be more effective in reducing the risk of alcohol-related violence than the imposed conditions.

-If the exemption is granted it will remain in force while the alternate conditions remain endorsed by The Secretary of the NSW Department of Industry.
+If the exemption is granted it will remain in force while the alternate conditions remain endorsed by The Secretary of the NSW Department of Customer Services.

 To be considered for this exemption, you must demonstrate to the Secretary that: